gocodeup/intro-to-testing-js/README.md

     - the input is an empty string like `""`?
     - the input is a number like `2.3`?
     - the input is a number inside a string like `"5"`?
+    - the input is another data type like an array, object, or function?

 ### Add, commit, and push your work to GitHub.
 - "If your code ain't checked-in to source control, then it doesn't exist."